Gaussian Parsimonious Clustering Models with Covariates and a Noise Component: Model Fitting via EM

-To conduct inference for MoEClust models, we focus on maximum likelihood estimation using the EM algorithm \citep{Dempster1977}.
+To estimate the parameters of MoEClust models, we focus on maximum likelihood estimation using the EM algorithm \citep{Dempster1977}.
 This is outlined first for MoE models in Section \ref{sec:MoEInference} and then extended to MoEClust models in Section \ref{sec:MoEClustInference}.
-A~simple trick involving expert network residuals assists fitting when using GPCM constraints.
+Model fitting details are described chiefly for the full MoE model only, for simplicity.
+A simple trick involving the residuals of the weighted linear regressions in the expert network assists fitting when using GPCM constraints.
+A uniform noise component to capture outlying non-Gaussian observations is added in Section \ref{sec:noise}.
+When gating concomitants are present, the noise component is treated in two different ways.